Taro Security and Purity Task Force; Appropriation

 SECTION 3.
 There is appropriated out of the general revenues of the State of Hawaii the sum of $ or so much thereof as may be necessary for fiscal year 2008-2009 to achieve the objectives of the taro security and purity task force, which may include:

 (1) Convening and operating the task force, including conducting discussions on all islands;

 (2) Contracting at least one person to facilitate, coordinate, communicate, and record the work of the task force;

 (3) Conducting archival and ethnographic research of the history of taro and taro practices in Hawaii and the traditional Hawaiian cultivars to aid in its revival and to revise Bulletin 84: Taro Varieties in Hawaii (1939) which is the key reference for taro growers and researchers;

 (4) Protecting the Molokai taro varieties collection, the oldest and most complete collection and source of taro varieties in Hawaii;

 (5) Conducting taro research and outreach for the control and eradication of the apple snail; and

-(6) Preparing the preliminary and final reports to be submitted to the legislature.
+(6) Preparing the final report to be submitted to the legislature.

-The sum appropriated shall be expended by the office of Hawaiian affairs for the purposes of this Act; provided that no funds shall be expended unless matched on a dollar for dollar basis by the office of Hawaiian affairs.
+The sum appropriated shall be expended by the office of Hawaiian Affairs for the purposes of this Act.